pupenasan/hmi/citect/taggenxmltemplate.md

 </output>
 ```

-Proprietary tags used in the template are described in [XML template tags](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/XML_Template_Tags.html).
-See [Sample XML Templates](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Sample_XML_Templates.html) for more comprehensive examples.
+Proprietary tags used in the template are described in XML template tags.
+See Sample XML Templates for more comprehensive examples.

-##### Referencing variables
+## Referencing variables

 Variables can be used to temporarily store information.
 Variables can be defined either globally in the `<param>` section of the XML file or locally in an `<input>` or `<output>` section.

-Variables are defined using the `<string>` tag as shown in [XML template tags](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/XML_Template_Tags.html).
+Variables are defined using the `<string>` tag as shown in XML template tags.
 For example:

 ```xml
 <string name="MyIODevice">DISK_PLC</string>